 Project title: Combining Satellite and Terrestrial Lidar to Improve Disturbance and Mining Monitoring

-Project description: Over the past few years, southeastern New Mexico has seen unprecedented oil and gas development, creating a need for BLM’s Carlsbad Field Office (CFO) to efficiently monitor surface disturbances related to energy development and associated caliche mining.
-Of particular importance was finding a methodology to identify illegal mining, where minerals owned by the federal government were being removed without a permit or royalty payments.
+Project description: Over the past few years, southeastern New Mexico has seen unprecedented oil and gas development, creating a need for the Bureau of Land Management (BLM) Carlsbad Field Office (CFO) to efficiently monitor surface disturbances related to energy development and associated caliche mining.
+Of particular importance was finding a methodology to identify illegal mining, where minerals owned by the Federal Government were being removed without a permit or royalty payments.
 Historically, these mineral trespasses were only discovered by incidental observations in the field or based on reports from the public.

-In collaboration with CFO, the BLM’s National Operation’s Center (NOC) developed the Change and Disturbance Event Detection Tool (CDEDT), a web-based tool for finding satellite imagery over an area of interest and highlighting surface change between two user-specified dates.
-Currently, CDEDT includes Sentinel-2, Landsat (missions 5-9), Sentinel-1, and NAIP datasets.
+In collaboration with CFO, the BLM’s National Operations Center (NOC) developed the Change and Disturbance Event Detection Tool (CDEDT), a web-based tool for finding satellite imagery over an area of interest and highlighting surface change between two user-specified dates.
+Currently, CDEDT includes Sentinel-2, Landsat (missions 5, 7–9), Sentinel-1, and National Agriculture Imagery Program (NAIP) datasets.
 The tool allows users to identify change by thresholding various remote sensing indices and converting these areas to a GeoJSON for export to their preferred GIS software.

 By leveraging CDEDT to analyze Sentinel-2 satellite imagery, CFO geologists have identified and prosecuted numerous trespasses, recovering more than $5.6 million.
-These recoveries have allowed CFO to procure survey-grade GNSS and terrestrial lidar equipment to further remote sensing to streamline trespass investigations.
+These recoveries have allowed CFO to procure survey-grade GNSS and terrestrial lidar equipment to streamline remote sensing trespass investigations.

 After several years of evaluation and integration, CDEDT and lidar scanning workflow are now operational within the group.
 Staff use CDEDT to identify new disturbances using a brightness index, then compare the resulting polygons to known disturbances and permits using a custom geoprocessing tool.
 If the presence of a disturbance on BLM lands can’t be explained by a known permit, geologists conduct a field visit.
 If a mineral trespass is found, this visit will entail walking the perimeter of the pit as well as scanning it using a handheld lidar scanner.
-Using a variety of data sources, such as 2018 USGS 3DEP lidar, geologists can use a GIS to run a cut fill or similar operation to estimate the volume of material removed.
+Using a variety of data sources, such as 2018 U.S. Geological Survey 3D Elevation Program lidar, geologists can use GIS to estimate the volume of material removed.

 The CDEDT tool does not require a license and is open to all users at https://blm-gee-cdedt.projects.earthengine.app/view/change-and-disturbance-event-detection-tool-cdedt.